Lawrence S. Bloomberg Faculty of Nursing

 Masters and Post-Masters Priority Pathway for Indigenous Applicants

-The Lawrence S. Bloomberg Faculty of Nursing is committed to increasing the number of Indigenous students in our Master and Post-Master programs through a priority pathway.
-Applicants who identify as First Nations (status, non-status, treaty, or non-treaty), Métis and Inuit are eligible for this priority pathway and will need to submit documentation supporting their Indigenous identity in addition to the academic and supplementary application requirements via GradApp.
-Applicants who choose this pathway will have their applications reviewed by Indigenous community members and will be considered on the basis of their qualifications, rather than in relation to other applicants.
-Admission pre-requisites, minimum grades, and selection criteria for the supplementary application materials will be consistent for all applicants regardless of pathway.
+Applications will be reviewed by Indigenous community members and applicants will be considered on the basis of their qualifications, rather than in relation to other applicants.
+Admission prerequisites, minimum grades, and selection criteria for the supplementary application materials will be consistent for all applicants regardless of pathway.

 There are many types of documentation that support Indigenous identity.
 Below is a list of accepted documents.
 Additional types of documentation will also be considered: